 National Museum Bargello

 The National Museum Bargello is situated in the Palazzo del Bargello and is a beautiful palace inside.
-It used to be the house of the chief of police and prison back in the 16th century.
+It used to be the house of the chief of police and the prison back in the 16th century.

-Today it is an art museum though so don’t worry you won’t end up in prison there!
+Today it is an art museum, though, so don’t worry, you won’t end up in prison there!

-Many pieces from the usual suspects (pun intended with the police reference before) of Renaissance art like Michelangelo, Donatello, Cellini, and more can be seen.
+Many pieces from the usual suspects (pun intended with the police reference before) of Renaissance art, like Michelangelo, Donatello, Cellini, and more, can be seen.

 Palazzo Pitti